 Liquid extract.
 This concentrated form of guarana needs to be diluted in water in order to extract its stimulant and analgesic properties.

 Capsules.
-The caffeine-like content of guarana comes in convenient doses for a daily energy-boost and improved cognitive response.
+The caffeine-like content of guarana comes in convenient doses for a daily energy boost and improved cognitive responses.

 The extract of guarana seeds is a common ingredient in many soft drinks.

 Fresh guarana is still not commonly sold in food markets, but it can be purchased over the internet.
 It is most commonly sold as a ready-made beverage or in powdered form.
 Likewise, the dried leaves and seeds of guarana are mainly found through online retailers.

 Guarana supplements can be found in specialized health stores and online.
 Each brand may come with different concentrations, so read labels carefully.
 They are overwhelmingly more common in tablet form, made from powdered guarana seeds.
 Consumers should exercise caution when purchasing a supplement, as not all manufacturers follow proper practices.

 GUARANA SUPPLEMENTS ARE MAINLY FOUND IN SPECIALIZED HEALTH STORES AND ONLINE RETAILERS.

 - Life cycle Perennial